-Is Oat Milk Healthy?
-Oat Milk Benefits and Side Effects
+Is Oat Milk Good for You?
+Oat Milk Benefits & Disadvantages

 Oat milk is the new-ish kid to the plant-based milks block.
 And let me tell you, its popularity is booming.
 As a dietitian, I’m getting a lot of questions about oat milk.
-Is oat milk healthy?
-What are the oat milk benefits and side effects?
+Is oat milk good for you?
+What are the benefits of oat milk?
+And are there any disadvantages of oat milk?
 Let’s take a look!

 Yes!
 But like any plant-based milk, the nutrients that oat milk has to offer are not an exact match for dairy milk.
 Plus, the nutritionals and ingredients vary by brand and variety (i.e. sweetened vs unsweetened, non-fat vs full-fat).

 …like fiber!
-Oats are a rich source of fiber and contain a special kind called beta-glucan.
+Oats are a rich source of fiber and contain a special kind of soluble, prebiotic fiber called beta-glucan.
 The special health benefit of beta-glucan is in reducing total and LDL cholesterol (aka “bad” cholesterol).
-Luckily, oat milk retains some (but not all) of the fiber naturally found in oats.
+Luckily, one of the benefits of oat milk is that it retains some (but not all) of the fiber naturally found in oats.
 It also retains some protein, too.
 We want fiber and protein whenever and wherever we can get them – they’re are a satiating duo!

-How does oat milk compare to almond and cow’s milk?
-Is oat milk healthier?
+How does oat milk stack up nutritionally to almond and cow’s milk?

 Remember, oat milk retains more nutrients than nut milk does.
 While it’s great that oat milk retains more fiber and protein, this also means that oat milk retains more everything, like total carbohydrate.
 More carbs and more protein means more calories.
-Oat milk contains at least triple the number of calories per serving of almond milk.
+When comparing the calories in oat milk to almond milk, oat milk contains at least triple the number of calories per serving of almond milk.

 Both plant-based milks are fortified with similar amounts of the bone-strengthening micronutrients calcium and vitamin D to mimic what you’d get from cow’s milk.

-Out of all the plant-based milks, oat milk is one of the most comparable nutrition-wise to cow’s milk.
+One of the greatest oat milk benefits is that out of all the plant-based milks, oat milk is one of the most comparable nutrition-wise to cow milk.
+If you take a look at the calories in oat milk, it’s pretty spot on with cow milk.
 The biggest difference here is in the amount of protein – cow’s milk has nearly triple that of oat milk.

 Most of the nutrients found in cow’s milk occur naturally, apart from vitamin D and A, whereas many oat milk brands are fortified with a variety of vitamins and minerals, including calcium, vitamin D, vitamin A, riboflavin, and vitamin B12.
 Oils are also added to some oat milk brands and varieties to mimic the fat content and creaminess of cow’s milk.

-Are there any oat milk side effects or disadvantages of drinking oat milk to consider?
-Let’s explore the top three concerns:
+Are there any disadvantages of oat milk or side effects of drinking oat milk to consider?
+Let’s explore the top concerns:

 Oat milk is higher in carbs than other plant-based milks because, well, oats are naturally higher in carbs.
 So, if you’re looking for a plant-based, dairy-free milk option while on a low-carb diet, you may want to opt for almond milk or cashew milk instead.

 However, more carbs isn’t always a bad thing!
-Remember, oat milk is also higher in fiber – the filling carb!
-The higher carb content of oat milk also makes it taste creamier and more like real cow’s milk.
+Remember, one of the benefits of oat milk is that it’s also higher in fiber, aka the good-for-your-gut carb!
+The higher carb content of oat milk also makes it taste more like real cow’s milk.

 Some oat milks have added oils to mimic the fat content and creaminess of cow’s milk.
 For example, Oatly’s Original blend adds rapeseed oil aka canola oil.
 Canola oil has been getting a lot of heat recently.
 It’s bad rap stems from 1) the fact that much of the canola oil in the US is genetically modified and 2) concern that canola oil could cause inflammation.
 Currently, there’s not enough research to support that canola oil is harmful.
 In fact, some studies even link it to improved health thanks to it’s high concentration of heart-healthy mono- and poly-unsaturated fats.